What advice do you have for starting a business?

-1. Before investing any time or resources, evaluate yourself and see if you have some the typical traits of an entrepreneur.
+1. Before investing any time or resources, evaluate yourself and see if you have some of the typical traits of an entrepreneur.
 Are you motivated, able to adapt and confident?
 Are you resilient?

 2. Develop a business concept that you're passionate about related to something that you have experience with.
-From there, come up with a product or service that you believe can enhance the people's lives.
+From there, come up with a product or service that you believe can enhance people's lives.

 3. Once you start to develop your business idea, add up how much it will cost.

 4. Look at your current sources of income.
 What do you earn from your current job?
 How long would your savings last if you quit?
 What unexpected things could mess up your plan (e.g., you wreck your car or your furnace breaks)?
 Prepare yourself for all the situations that could happen if the business idea doesn’t work out.